epfl-lara/stainless/core/src/sphinx/neon.rst

 -----------------------------------------------

-In the previous section we saw that "proof hints" can improve the odds of Leon successfully verifying a given proposition.
+In the previous section we saw that "proof hints" can improve the odds of Stainless successfully verifying a given proposition.
 In this section we will have a closer look at what constitutes such a proof and discuss a few techniques for writing them.

-As mentioned earlier, propositions are represented by Boolean expressions in Leon.
+As mentioned earlier, propositions are represented by Boolean expressions in Stainless.
 But how are proofs represented?
 They are just Boolean expressions as well [#props-not-types]_.
-The difference between propositions and proofs is not their representation, but how they are used by Leon.
+The difference between propositions and proofs is not their representation, but how they are used by Stainless.
 Intuitively, a proof ``p: Boolean`` for a proposition ``x: Boolean`` is an expression such that

- 1. Leon is able to verify ``p``, and
+ 1. Stainless is able to verify ``p``, and
- 2. Leon is able to verify that ``p`` implies ``x``.
+ 2. Stainless is able to verify that ``p`` implies ``x``.

 This is what we mean when we say that proofs are "hints".
 Typically, a proof ``p`` of a proposition ``x`` is a more complex-looking but equivalent version of ``x``, i.e. an expression such that ``p == x``.
-This might seem a bit counter-intuitive: why should it be easier for Leon to verify an equivalent but more complex expression?
+This might seem a bit counter-intuitive: why should it be easier for Stainless to verify an equivalent but more complex expression?
 The answer is that the more complex version may consist of sub-expressions that more closely resemble the definitions of functions used in ``x``.
 We have already seen an example of this principle in the previous